All About Rachel

 Philosophy and Approach

-Children will relate differently to their counsellors based on the counsellor's age, demeanour, gender etc. They might be looking for lots of advice, or for somebody to boss around!
-Here is some information about my understanding of children and how I engage with them.
-Although each therapy relationship is unique, my practice is guided by the following.
+Children will relate differently to their counsellors based on age, demeanour, gender etc. They might be looking for lots of advice, or for somebody to boss around!
+My practice is guided by the following.

-The child is the expert.
-With a little guidance children can discover more about themselves and what is best for themselves.
+The child/young person is the expert.
+With a little guidance children can discover more about themselves and grow towards a brighter future.
 I listen attentively, follow their lead and empower each child to move forward.
 They will be in control of what we talk about and how we play.
-I will never force them to talk about something which feels uncomfortable.
 I believe when trust is established they will express themselves authentically and at greater depth.

 Children speak through their behaviour, and communicate through play.
-I offer a variety of activities for the child to explore and I play alongside.
-Having a dedicated time and space with somebody neutral allows the child to express themself in new ways.
-With some reflection from the therapist or expression through a different medium the child can move forward in their thinking.
-Counselling children involves meeting children where they are, through the world that they see.
-Sometimes it really just looks like play, but with a purpose!
+I offer a variety of activities for the child to explore and I join alongside.
+Having a dedicated time and space with somebody neutral allows expression in new ways.
+With reflection from the therapist or expression through a different medium the child can develop new perspectives.
+Counselling children involves meeting children where they are, through the world that they experience.
+Sometimes it can look just like play, but it's with a purpose.

 Our past influences our current understanding of the world.
-From birth, children learn to relate through early attachments, communication and connection with others.
-We all develop patterns, beliefs and expectations from past experiences.
+Children learn to relate through early attachments, past communication and connections with others.
+We all develop patterns, beliefs and expectations from our past experiences.
 Building awareness of these can be illuminating and help to manage existing difficulties.
-Therefore I may ask you about their life so far to understand their history before we start working together.
+Therefore I may ask about their earlier life to understand their history before we start working together, and reflect with them about the past when appropriate.

 The relationship is everything.
-My priority will be establishing a relationship with your child, getting to know them and helping them to feel safe and valued.
-My playroom is not strict, clinical or stressful - we focus on playing together and grow from there.
-Children can learn about their other relationships through trying things out in the relationship with their counsellor - they might stand up for themselves in new ways, experiment with being more vulnerable, or explore what it feels like to really let their anger out.
+My priority will be establishing a relationship with your child and helping them to feel safe and valued.
+My playroom is not strict, clinical or stressful.
+Children can learn about their other relationships in the relationship with the counsellor - they might stand up for themselves in new ways, experiment with being more vulnerable/assertive, or explore what it feels like to really let their anger out.
 Doing this in the playroom allows them to find new behaviours outside the therapy room which feel more healthy and authentic.

 Ethical practice.
 As a member of the BACP, I uphold safe practice including confidentiality, respect and professionalism.
 The ethical framework is linked below and is adhered to throughout my practice.
 My work is guided by a wider organisation that makes sure I am delivering high quality and informed therapy.